Rudxain/ideas/text/Samsung rant/README.md

 So if you want to save storage, or increase your privacy, you're forced to enable "Show messages" to delete them.
 This is even worse when the vast majority of messages are useless carrier ads and reminders, now you're forced to delete those messages **ON BOTH APPS**.

+Speaking of logging, "My Files" logs recently used files **even if the list is hidden**, meaning you also have to remember to clear it.

 S forces users to use a Samsung Account, even for *looking at the list of app updates in Galaxy Store.*
 So if you want to control auto-updates for individual apps, you gotta login to a useless S Account!
 Amazing, isn't it?! /s That is just the tip of the iceberg, S forces you to use that account for lots of other unnecessary things!